Borland: Borland Software Corporation era

 Former CEO Dale Fuller quit in July 2005, but remained on the board of directors.
 Former COO Scott Arnold took the title of interim president and chief executive officer until November 8, 2005, when it was announced that Tod Nielsen would take over as CEO effective November 9, 2005.
 Nielsen remained with the company until January 2009, when he accepted the position of chief operating officer at VMware; CFO Erik Prusch then took over as acting president and CEO.

 In early 2007 Borland announced new branding for its focus around open application life-cycle management.
 In April 2007 Borland announced that it would relocate its headquarters and development facilities to Austin, Texas.
-It also has development centers at Singapore, Santa Ana, California, and Linz, Austria.
+It also had development centers in Singapore, Santa Ana, California, Prague, Czech Republic, and Linz, Austria.

 On May 6, 2009, the company announced it was to be acquired by Micro Focus for $75 million.
 The transaction was approved by Borland shareholders on July 22, 2009, with Micro Focus acquiring the company for $1.50 per share.
 Following Micro Focus shareholder approval and the required corporate filings, the transaction was completed in late July 2009.
-It was estimated to have 750 employees at the time.
+Borland was estimated to have 750 employees at the time.

-On April 5, 2015, Micro Focus announced the completion of integrating Attachmate Group of companies that was merged on November 20, 2014.
-During the integration period, the affected companies were merged into a single organization.
-In the announced reorganization, Borland products would be part of Micro Focus portfolio.
+On April 5, 2015, Micro Focus announced the completion of integrating the Attachmate Group of companies that was merged on November 20, 2014.
+During the integration period, the affected companies were merged into one organization.
+In the announced reorganization, Borland products would be part of the Micro Focus portfolio.